Alastair Humphreys: Motivational Speaker, After Dinner, Awards

 'If anyone gets the chance to hear Alastair then jump at the opportunity.'

-Alastair has published seven books (including two children's books) and he remains a keen photographer and videographer as well as a popular blogger and motivational speaker.
+Alastair has published 11 books (including children's books) and he remains a keen photographer and videographer as well as a popular blogger and motivational speaker.
+Alastair is a patron of the following charities: Youth Adventure Trust; Hope and Homes for Children; Outdoor Swimming Society; Yorkshire Dales Society and the Yorkshire Dales Millennium Trust

 An inspirational and entertaining speaker, Alastair Humphreys is passionate about encouraging others and he is available for keynote talks, after dinner events, awards, sales conferences, product launches and personal appearances.
 Alastair is also a popular speaker at schools (addressing students of all ages as well as Staff INSET days), colleges and universities.